TCP-Lab/handbook/handbook/content/docs/code/python/python_tips.md

 title: "Python Tips" # The page title.
 Will show up in the index only
 weight: 1 # Pages with more weight will show up higher in the index.
 Pages with the same weight are ordered alphabetically
 desc: "Tips and tricks to keep in mind when writing Python code." # The description to be used in the index files.
-draft: true # If this is true, the page will not be included in the live site or the indexes.
+draft: false # If this is true, the page will not be included in the live site or the indexes.

 # Optional:
 #bookCollapseSection: true # Will collapse other pages in this section.
 Useful in _index.md pages